nerdinand/shooty-game/README.md

 * [ ] Write more tests for simulation part
 * [ ] Parallelise training
 * [ ] Describe training and playback in README
+* [ ] Add own position, health and bullets to observation

 ## License